Geologic Story

 From Past to Present

-The uplift and volcanism of the early to mid-Tertiary (Cenozoic Era) established the highland that would serve as the headwaters for the Gunnison River.
+The uplift (late Cretaceous to early Paleogene Period) and the volcanism (late Paleogene) established the highland that would serve as the Gunnison River headwaters.
 Snowmelt from the Sawatch Range to the east, the West Elk Mountains to the north, and the San Juans to the south provided an ample supply of water to what would eventually become the Gunnison Basin.
 Geologists believe that the modern Gunnison River became established in its current course about 10 to 15 million years ago, just after the last eruptions in the San Juans and West Elks.
 This coincides with a period of rapid uplift of the Great Basin and Colorado Plateau provinces that lie between the Rocky Mountains and the Sierra Nevadas in California.

 The uplift allowed the early Gunnison River to easily cut its way down through the thick layers of volcanic debris and Mesozoic sedimentary rocks.
 About two million years ago, the river began to expose the basement rocks of the Gunnison Uplift, a block of crust that had been forced upwards during the Laramide Orogeny.
 Trapped in its own canyon, the Gunnison had no other choice but to battle the rocks beneath it.
 At the rate of about one inch per every hundred years (or the width of a human hair each year), the Gunnison slowly worked its way through the resistant rock, forming the narrow, steep-sided Black Canyon of the Gunnison.